 emergency calls for help.

 The Lewisboro Volunteer Ambulance Corps (LVAC) was founded in 1977.
 It began with one used ambulance (see above) and a rented garage in Cross River.

 In 1981, the current building at 777 Route 35 in Cross River was dedicated.
 On land leased from the Town, our new headquarters building was built by citizens of the town, who contributed their hard work and expertise in various fields of construction, equipment and materials.
 As our numbers grew, so did our space requirements.
 Accordingly, our building was expanded and improved in the early 2000's giving us much needed space for training and administration.

 Today as always, LVAC is made up 100% by volunteers.
 No position at LVAC receives any salary.
-We have approximately 45 dedicated members at this time.
-Included in this number are 25 who are NY State certified Emergency Medical Technicians (EMT's).
-16 of our members are certified by LVAC to serve as drivers of our ambulance.
-Our roster includes approximately 8 junior members, between the ages of 16 and 18, many of whom are students at John Jay High School.
+Our dedicated members are listed on the Members page.
+Over 2/3 of our members are NY State certified Emergency Medical Technicians (EMT's) and over half of our members are certified by LVAC to serve as drivers of our ambulances.
+Our roster includes junior members, between the ages of 16 and 18, many of whom are students at John Jay High School.
 Every single member of LVAC is trained in Cardiopulmonary Resuscitation (CPR), Basic First aid, assisting in the use of EpiPen autoinjectors, and how to use Automatic Electronic Defibrillators (AED's).

 You might think that you need a medical background in order to volunteer at our ambulance Corps - You would be wrong!
 As a 100% volunteer organization, our members come from all walks of life.
 In fact, only a small percentage come to us with a medical background.
 Our members include lawyers, accountants, business people, stay-at-home parents, local merchants, tradespeople, real estate agents, high school students and people with just about any other background you can think of.
 LVAC provides all of the training you will need.